 Freight Kitchen and Tap – The drinks here are fantastic and the pimento cheese dip is to die for.
 The food is mostly nouveau Southern.

 Your first stop is the Woodstock Farm Fresh Market, held every Saturday morning April to December on Market Street right next to Reformation.
 Here, you will find fresh fruits and veggies, along with plenty of places to get something to munch on for breakfast.
-Alternately, you could head up to Copper Coin Coffee Shop for coffee and a light breakfast.
+Alternatively, you could head up to Copper Coin Coffee Shop for coffee and a light breakfast.

 Right next to the Farmer’s Market is the Noonday Creek Trail.
 This paved walking path leads down to the creek and provides a great way to burn off a few of the calories from the gelato last night.